turingschool/curriculum-site/module3/lessons/intro-to-cypress-prework.md

 ```
 **This will open the Cypress Test Runner, a user-friendly interface for managing your tests.** Follow these steps to create your first test file:

+1. In the Cypress Test Runner, select "E2E Testing".

+1. Keep everything checked ✅ and press "Continue".

-1. In the Cypress Test Runner, you'll see a list of browsers.
-Select "Chrome" (or your preferred browser).
+1. Next, you'll see a list of browsers.
+Select "Chrome" and press "Start E2E Testing in Chrome".

-2. Click the "Create new spec" button in the top right corner.
+2. Select "Create new spec".

 3. A dialog will appear.
-Enter `dashboard_spec.cy.js` as the file name.
+Enter `cypress/e2e/dashboard_spec.cy.js` as the file name.

-4. Click "Create spec" to generate the new test file.
+4. Click "Create spec" to generate the new test file, then "Okay, run the spec" to run the tests.

 5. Cypress will create the file and show it in the list of specs.

 6. Go back to your text editor and open the `dashboard_spec.cy.js` file.
 You can see the file structure in the IDE.and the code that was generated for us.

 This process creates a new test file specifically for testing your dashboard functionality.
 As you become more familiar with Cypress, you'll find this interface makes it easy to organize and manage your test suite.

 Here is the code that was generated for us:
 ```js
 describe('template spec', () => {